MasterprojectRK/HiCPrediction/README.md

 Options:
  * -bf, --baseFile PATH            Base file with binned proteins for the prediction target (see -psp below), can be created with createBaseFile.  [required]
- * -rfp, --resultsFilePath TEXT    File where to store evaluation metrics.
-If not set no evaluation is executed
+ * -rfp, --resultsFilePath     File where evaluation metrics are stored.
+Must have a csv file extension (.csv).
+If not set, no evaluation is executed
  * -pod, --predictionOutputDirectory PATH
                                   Output directory for prediction files.
 If
                                   not set, no predicted Hi-C matrices are stored.